USAFA-ECE/ece382/docs/Assignments/project.md

     - Emphasize the importance of professional timing in a presentation, considering its impact on the audience and subsequent speakers.
 - **Submission**:
     - Submit your `MS PowerPoint pptx` file to your instructor NLT L36 0700.
 Your slides will be played on your instructor's PC for smooth transitions between speakers.
 Make sure to send a pptx file and not a Keynote file unless your instructor has approved it.
     - Additionally, export your PowerPoint file to a **pdf** file and submit it on Gradescope by L36 0700. **Be sure to select questions and pages to indicate where your responses are located.
-Failure to do so will result in point deductions.** Refer to the intruction gif inside the Final Report section for guidance.
+Failure to do so will result in point deductions.** Refer to the instruction gif inside the Final Report section for guidance.
     - **_No grace days_** can be used for the PowerPoint slides.